 Migraines are no ordinary headaches as they can be so severe as to hinder a person from doing his regular activities.
 The exact cause of migraine is unknown, but the condition has a firm link to genetic influences.
-After all, the risk of migraine attacks isthree times greater for those who have relatives suffering from migraines than otherwise.
+After all, the risk of migraine attacks isthree times greater for those who have people in their families suffering from migraines than otherwise.

 But migraines are complex and scientists are still figuring out which genes are involved.